European Union value added tax: Sixth Directive

-The Sixth Directive characterised the EU VAT as harmonisation of the member states' general tax on the consumption of goods and services.
+In 1977, the Council of the European Communities sought to harmonise the national VAT systems of its member states by issuing the Sixth Directive to provide a uniform basis of assessment and replacing the Second Directive promulgated in 1967.

 The Sixth Directive defined a taxable transaction within the EU VAT scheme as a transaction involving the supply of goods, the supply of services, and the importation of goods.